-A beautiful cooked whole fish, stuffed with lemons, herbs and garlic.
-Baked in the oven for less than 30 minutes and served with a simple dairy and gluten free sauce made from tomatoes, pine nuts, olives and basil.
-If you are looking for a healthy and light preparation for your whole fish, then this whole baked barramundi with sauce vierge recipe is for you.
+A beautiful whole barramundi fish, stuffed with lemons, herbs and garlic.
+Baked in the oven for less than 30 minutes and served with a simple sauce made from tomatoes, pine nuts, olives and basil.

 As a chef, when it comes to proteins, I love cooking seafood the most.
 Especially fish, as it is the most delicate of them all and hence, should be cooked with a lot of respect.
 That's why at work, I make sure seafood is cooked at the last moment.

 Did you know cooking a whole fish is easier than cooking a fish fillet?
 Why because a fillet overcooks faster compared to a whole fish.

 Cooking a whole fish on the bone will give you amazing results - juicy, flaky and tender on the inside whereas the outside will be nice and crispy.
 Even though this a foolproof method, you still have to be careful not to undercook the fish.